Part 3. Interbank transfers

 The second approach involves carrying out both double entries between accounts at different banks as shown in Figure 3.6.

-In fact, both approaches effectively represent the same transaction, and both must be satisfied.
+In fact, both approaches effectively represent the same transaction, and both must end up being satisfied.
 For the transaction to be valid, all four credits and debits making up the transaction must be carried out.

-Instead, banks settle using ledger entries involving mainly the transfer of digital reserves or sometimes the swapping of electronic assets such as bonds, mortgage-backed securities and other types of collateral through a process known as a repurchase agreement or Repo for short.
+Instead, banks settle by transferring assets digitally, such as reserves that are held digitally with a central bank.
 Settling is discussed in more detail in the next and subsequent parts, but for now we will look at how this deferred settlement is represented by a double entry on the sets of accounts — something the banks still needs to do prior to settling.

 This transaction now represents a deposit transfer that will need settling in the future.
 It satisfies the accounting equations at both banks as shown in Figure 3.8.

-In the next section we look at how deferments are settled — at least partially — without involving the transfer of assets between banks.
+Prior to agreeing on any lending, outstanding balances owed are in a deferred state as represented above.
+In the next section we look at how deferments can be settled — at least partially — without involving borrowing or the transfer of assets between banks.
 And in part 12 we see how they can be settled completely through a clearing bank or a central bank using bank reserves.